-A Swiss family office can help you to establish a foundation.
 Family foundations and private foundations can hold a wide range of assets.
 A foundation is a good structure for protecting wealth, and foundations are often used as an alternative to a will.
 Foundations are also used for charitable purposes (e.g. Swiss foundations).
-Family offices acting for families living in civil-law countries regularly use foundations to structure their wealth.
+Swiss family offices acting for families living in civil-law countries regularly use foundations to structure their wealth.

 +41 58 819 65 50